Curriculum Materials for Health Care Degree Programs | Biosimilars

 - Information on interchangeability

-The following presentation deck provide an overview of key basic concepts related to biologics, biosimilars, and interchangeable products and considerations for prescribing decisions: Level 1 Biosimilar and Interchangeable Products Foundational Concepts (PPT - 5 MB)
+The Level 1 presentation deck provides an overview of key basic concepts related to biologics, biosimilars, and interchangeable products and considerations for prescribing decisions.

 An RN in primary care has learned of a new term, biosimilars, from patients and in his reading.
 He explores the connections between reference products and biosimilars.